 The only field that can remain empty is the Pages field.

-It is possible to transpose rows and columns, causing the dimensions that were being displayed in rows to be displayed in columns and vice-versa.
+It is also possible to transpose rows and columns, causing the dimensions that were being displayed in rows to be displayed in columns and vice-versa.
 To do this, click the Transpose button.